MemGPT: Towards LLMs as Operating Systems: Experiments

-All of the gold persona baselines perform near-perfectly: this is because the human-labelled gold personas in the MSC dataset are detailed and intended to be a concise summary of all stated persona information in all prior chats - in other words, a well-written gold persona should contain the answer to the DMR question.
-Among the non-oracle fixed-context baselines, GPT-4 significantly outperforms GPT-3.5, and with both models the variations that had access to the full prior conversation in active memory perform slightly better.
-The drop in performance from summary$_{1:4}$ + dialogue$_{5}$ to summary$_{1:5}$ is expected, since the latter should contain strictly less information than the former (assuming a perfect summarizer with restricted length summarizations). \ours significantly outperforms both GPT-4 and GPT-3.5 in both LLM judge accuracy and ROUGE-L scores: instead of relying on recursive summaries to extend context, \ours is able to query past conversation history in its Recall Memory to answer the DMR questions.
+\textbf{\ours utilizes memory to maintain coherence:} Table \ref{table:deep-memory-task} shows the performance of \ours vs the fixed-memory baselines.
+We compare MemGPT using different underlying LLMs, and compare against using the base LLM without MemGPT as a baseline.
+The baselines are able to see a lossy summarization of the past five conversations to mimic an extended recursive summarization procedure, while MemGPT instead has access to the full conversation history but must access it via paginated search queries to recall memory (in order to bring them into main context).
+In this task, we see that MemGPT clearly improves the performance of the underlying base LLM: there is a clear drop in both accuracy and ROUGE scores when going from MemGPT to the corresponding LLM baselines.

-\subsubsection{Conversation opener task (engagement)}
+\subsubsection{Conversation opener task (engagement).}

 In the `conversation opener' task we evaluate an agent's ability to craft engaging messages to the user that draw from knowledge accumulated in prior conversations.
-To evaluate the `engagingness' of a conversation opener using the MSC dataset, we compare the generated opener to the gold personas: an engaging conversation opener should draw from one (or several) of the data points contained in the persona, which in MSC effectively summarize the knowledge accumulated throughout all prior sessions (see Figure \ref{fig:conv_opener_task} for an example).
+To evaluate the `engagingness' of a conversation opener using the MSC dataset, we compare the generated opener to the gold personas: an engaging conversation opener should draw from one (or several) of the data points contained in the persona, which in MSC effectively summarize the knowledge accumulated throughout all prior sessions.
 We also compare to the human-generated gold opener, i.e., the first response in the following session.
-Because the quality of conversation openers is not necessarily constrained by context length (a recursive summary or even a few snippets from prior conversations is enough to craft an opener that uses prior knowledge), we use this task to ablate \ours's different components (rather than compare it to fixed-context baselines).

 We report the CSIM scores of \ours's openers in Table~\ref{table:msc-opener-task}.
-We test several variations of \ours: \ours without working context (storing persona information) and recall storage (storing conversation information), \ours without working context or without recall storage, and \ours with both working context and recall storage enabled.
+We test several variations of \ours using different base LLMs.